 YP Professionals make a difference for Navy children during school hours, too.
-Child and Youth Education Services (CYES) help facilitate support for school-age children dealing with a family member's PCS, TDY, or deployments.
-School Liaisons (SL) prepare local schools for transitioning students and provide Navy families with a range of resources for academic success.
+Child and Youth Education Services (CYES) help "level the playing field" for school-age children dealing with a family member's PCS, TDY, or deployments.
+School Liaisons (SL) prepare local schools for transitioning students and also provide Navy families with a range of resources for academic success.
 SLs facilitate smooth communication between home and school and help families plan and prepare for post-secondary options.
 Ask your installation's CYP Professionals for more information about CYES and how to contact your SL.